schemaanalyst/schemaanalyst/README.md

 ### Set CLASSPATH <a name="classpath"></a>

-Before running any of the commands listed in the [Tutorial](#tutorial) section, set your CLASSPATH environment variable by typing the following command in your terminal window:
+Before running any of the commands listed in the [Tutorial](#tutorial) section, you should set the CLASSPATH environment variable by typing the following command in your terminal window:

 `export CLASSPATH="build/classes/main:lib/*:build/lib/*:."`